 Ensures waterproofing is installed to Australian Standards—not just “good enough” workmanship.

-The best time for a waterproofing inspection is after the membrane has been installed but before tiles or finishes are applied.
-This allows defects to be rectified easily and cost-effectively.
+The best time for a waterproofing inspection is after the waterproof membrane has been installed but before tiles, screeds, or finishes are applied.
+Inspecting waterproofing at this stage allows defects to be identified and rectified early — before they become concealed behind completed construction works or lead to costly water damage later.

 Not all waterproofing inspections deliver the same level of scrutiny or independence.
 At this stage of construction, critical waterproof membranes are about to be concealed behind tiles, screeds, or finishes—making accuracy and attention to detail essential.
 Once waterproofing is covered, defects can remain hidden until costly damage occurs.